datenanfragen/website/content/en/privacy.md

 - Affected data: the contact details you provided (an email address with an optional PGP key)
 - Lawful basis: By subscribing, you consent to the sending of the newsletter in accordance with Art.
 6(1) lit. a GDPR.
 You can revoke this consent at any time; you can find out how to do this in the section “Right to revoke given consent”.
 - Duration of storage: until you unsubscribe from the newsletter
-- Data disclosure: The newsletter is sent by the board.
+- Data disclosure: Only board members can access the contact data.
+The newsletter is sent is sent using the Mailgun service.
+Therefore, the contact data needs to be sent to Mailgun.

+  Mailgun is run by Mailgun Technologies, Inc., 548 Market St #43099, San Francisco, California 94104, USA.
+  [Mailgun Technologies, Inc.](https://www.privacyshield.gov/participant?id=a2zt0000000PCbmAAG) is certified under the US-European “Privacy Shield” framework, which ensures that the EU data protection level is maintained.
+For more information on how Mailgun processes your data, please refer to [their privacy policy](https://www.mailgun.com/privacy-policy/).

 ### External services